Chicago O’Hare International Airport (ORD) in Postcards

 I am aware of only two postcards of O’Hare issued prior to 1959:

 In 1959 pure jets started flying into O’Hare.
-They could arrive there with full passenger loads, whereas load limitations applied to jet flights into Midway due to Midway’s shorter runways.
-My own first flight, on December 17, 1959, was aboard a new Continental Airlines 707 which flew from Los Angeles to Chicago Midway following a stop in Denver and with a limited passenger load.
+The early model pure jets, Boeing 707s and Douglas DC-8s, could not fly into Midway Airport because of Midway’s shorter runways.
+My own first flight, on 17 December 1959, was aboard a new Continental Airlines 707 which flew from Los Angeles to Chicago O’Hare with a stop in Denver.

 Most postcards of O’Hare were issued during the 1960s, the early jet-age years.
 By July 1962 all scheduled operations at Midway airport were transferred to O’Hare.
 In that year O’Hare served 10 million passengers and claimed to be the “World’s Busiest Airport.”
 By 1965 that number doubled to 20 million, and by 1968 it rose to 30 million.
 Here is a selection of postcards from that decade: